FlyBase/fast-track-your-paper/db/README.md

 To pull data, start the docker db service and execute the following script **outside of docker**.
 Replace all bracketed terms with their appropriate value.

+Please ensure that your connection details are valid or this step will not work.
+In other words, check that the database or tunnel that you are pointing to is up and working.

 ```bash
 cd fast-track-your-paper/db
 PGHOST=<hostname> PGUSER=<username> PGPORT=<port> PGDATABASE=<dbname> ./scripts/pull_chado_data.sh